cejotape/Winner_Team/README.md

 - Implemented "ShowStatus()", to:
 - Display the status of each runway (Free or Occupied with ticks remaining)
 - Show the list of all aircraft with their own ID, status, distance, fuel and type.

+Sixth commit - Airport Class methods needed done!
+· Created the AdvanceTick() method!
+· This method is probably the most complicated that we have done during the PW.
+It simulates the passage of time (1 tick = 15 minutes)
+· We have evaluated the different states of the aircrafts: inflight, waiting, landing and onground.
+- Inflight state: it reduces the aircraft distance and fuel based on speed and consumption per km.
+    · If the distance reaches 0, the aircraft changes to waiting state, because we assume that the aircraft has already reached the airport.
+- Waiting state: basically searches for a free runway.
+If is available, assigns it to the aircraft and set the status of this aircraft to landing.
+- Landing state: in this state, the aircraft states in the airport during 3 ticks, as the PW says.
+Once the aircraft has occupied a runway for 3 ticks, the runway is released.
+    · The aircraft transitions to `OnGround` if it's no longer assigned to any runway.
+· Setters added in Aircraft class, to manipulate the distance and fuel of the aircrafts.
 ----------------------------------------------------------------------------------
 Difficulties Encountered and Solutions